kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

 For users:

-- For end users, use Kakarot ìn the same way as Ethereum mainnet: interact with dApps using any EVM wallet, e.g. Metamask or Rabby.
+- For end users, use Kakarot in the same way as Ethereum mainnet: interact with dApps using any EVM wallet, e.g. Metamask or Rabby.
 - For developers and teams, you can build on Kakarot using the Ethereum ecosystem's standard tools: Solidity or Vyper, Foundry, Hardhat, Etherjs etc.